 |Disk||100GB SSD||80GB SSD||96GB SSD||40GB SSD|

 Now, we took a slightly different approach to benchmarking than you might see in other comparisons.
 Instead of buying a server at each of these providers and throwing some basic benchmarks at it, we instead relied on scores uploaded to ServerScope.
 Why?
-We felt as though these scores, submitted by actual users at each provider via a script that performs exactly the same benchmarks, could provide a more objective result than if we did the benchmarks ourselves.
+We felt as though these scores, submitted by actual users at each provider via a script that performs the same benchmarks, could provide a more objective result than if we did them ourselves.

 - A bandwidth test to measure download speeds from a major CDN.